 NORTH WEST HOUSE LEAGUE

-The Bow River Bruins Hockey Association is part of the North West House League (NWHL) together with the Crowfoot and Northwest Warriors Hockey Associations.
-All three Associations work together to put forth a great House League experience for our Bow River Families
+The Bow River Bruins Hockey Association is part of the North West House League (NWHL) together with the Northwest Warriors Hockey Association.
+Both Associations work together to put forth a great House League experience for our Bow River Families

 The 2023-24 season will be the North West House League’s ninth year.
 Our past eight years have been a success and it was determined that there is a considerable amount of interest for this stream of hockey.
 It is a viable option for many families, but note that if your child is new to hockey, either house league or community (Bow River) hockey are both suitable choices.
 Players are to choose one program only.

 The House League Program will be offered in addition to the traditional Community/Bow River Hockey for U9 (formerly Novice - born 2016 and 2015), U11 (formerly Atom - born 2014 and 2013) and U13 (formerly PeeWee - born 2012 and 2011) aged players.

 Some of the highlights for House League include:

 - Two ice times per week.
 This will typically include one practice and one game per week once the game/regular season commences.
 The Schedule is currently set as below but is still subject to change as we plan for the upcoming season:

-- U13 Ice Times will be Saturday afternoon games and a practice during the week on Thursday evenings
+- U13 Ice times will be Saturday afternoon games and practice Thursday evenings

 - Evaluations will consist of 3 ice times in September.